-The Federal Work-Study Program is a great way for non-profit agencies to employ student workers at little or no cost to themselves, while providing our students who have the greatest financial need with the real world experience, networking opportunities and a pay check they need to succeed.
+The Federal Work-Study Program is a great way for non-profit agencies to employ student employees at little or no cost to themselves, while providing our students with the real world experience, networking opportunities and a pay check they need to succeed.

 The regulations set forth by the federal government regarding this program state that an off-campus community service employer must fulfill the following criteria: